sflender/site/blog.md

 permalink: /blog/
 ---

-You can find all of my writing on [Medium](https://medium.com/@samuel.flender), most of which has been published with the Medium publication Towards Data Science.
-Make sure to click the "Follow" and "Subscribe" buttons so that you get notified of my new posts in the future.
-(Don't have a Medium subscription?
-Sign up using my [referral link](https://medium.com/@samuel.flender/membership) ).
+You can find my writing on my Newsletter, [Machine Learning Frontiers](https://mlfrontiers.substack.com), and on [Medium](https://medium.com/@samuel.flender).
+(Medium requires a subscription - feel free to use my [referral link](https://medium.com/@samuel.flender/membership)).

-## My Favorites
+## Some of my favorites

 ### Machine Learning